karlotness/pyqg-jax/docs/examples.onlinetrain.md

 ```

 In addition to the high-resolution stepped model (size 128), the
-network, and the coarsening operator we also configure an Adam
+network, and the coarsening operator we also configure an {func}`Adam
-optimizer to train our network.
+optimizer <optax.adam>` to train our network.
 For more information on combining
 these optimizers with Equinox, consult the [Equinox
 documentation](https://docs.kidger.site/equinox/) and the [Optax
 documentation](https://optax.readthedocs.io/en/latest/).
 Note that